Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 Playa Rinconcito

-Speaking of waves, the Mazunte beaches generally have large waves and strong currents.
-It’s always a good idea to watch the ocean for a while before you get in.
 Look to the breaking point to help identify what waves are coming next.
 And of course, always look for areas where other people are swimming.
 In June, I found the waves in Mazunte to be intimidating and difficult to judge.
-Please exercise caution.

 A silhouetted couple walk along the backlit Mermejita Beach as the sun sets in Mazunte.